Activating Your License

 If the License Manager does not appear, go to Help > License Manager to open it.

-From the License Manager, click the Add button.
+From the License Manager, Click the Add button to create a new entry.

 Select the License Type appropriate for your License Key: Trial, Fixed Seat, or Floating.
 (For more information on the different types, please refer to the License Types page.)